ehharding/science-center/README.md

 ## Thanks

-- Thanks to all contributors and collaborators that make this project possible.
+- Thanks to all Contributors and Collaborators that make this project possible.
 - Thanks to [GitHub](https://github.com) for providing the infrastructure that serves and powers the Science Center.

 [code of conduct]: https://github.com/ehharding/science-center/blob/main/CODE_OF_CONDUCT.md